TriForMine/SudokoSolver/README.md

 2. **Run the Application**:

+    1.
+       - **Using an IDE**:

+            - Open the project in an IDE like IntelliJ IDEA.
+            - Run the `Main` class.

-    - Using the command line:
+       - **Using the provided jar file**:

+            - Run the jar file with the following command:

               ```bash
-      java Main
+              java -jar SudokuSolver.jar
               ```
+    2.
        - Follow the prompts to provide the file path and other input.

        - The application will process the puzzles and display the results.

 3. **Interaction**: